 Came back to the start point of main street.

-Here in the corner is famous beans shop Mameya and must-visit place.
+Here in the corner is a famous beans shop Mameya and this is also must-visit place.

 You can taste various kinds of beans from salty beans to sweet beans.

 I always come visit this Mameya and buy some beans.

 She told me Kinako（Soybean flour) is most popular and the second is pepper.